Best Habitat Upgrades for Wrasse

 Physical Exercise Recommendations for Wrasse

 Physical activity for Wrasse should reflect their moderate exercise needs and 50+ gal build.
 Daily exercise should include 30-60 minutes of species-appropriate physical activity divided into at least two sessions.
 For Wrasse, effective exercise includes swimming space and structured play that elevates heart rate without causing overexertion.
-Watch for signs of fatigue: heavy breathing, slowing down, reluctance to continue, or lying down during activity.
+Fatigue indicators: heavy breathing, slowing down, resistance to continuing, lying down during activity.
 Wrasse fish with varies traits often enjoy varied exercise routines over repetitive ones.
 Adjust exercise intensity based on weather conditions, age, and health status.
 Young Wrasse fish need shorter, more frequent exercise bouts, while adults can handle longer sustained sessions.
 Senior Wrasse benefit from gentle, low-impact activities that maintain mobility without stressing aging joints.

 Social Enrichment for Wrasse